 Yes.
 If you use the Proton VPN app and the browser extension together, all your device’s internet connections are routed through the VPN server the app is connected to.
 Connections inside the browser, however, will then also be routed to the VPN server the browser extension is connected to.
 This creates a “double-VPN” effect similar to our Secure Core feature.

 This setup can be useful.
 For example, you may wish to protect all your device’s connections by connecting to the fastest VPN server for your location.
-At the same time, you can stream content from from another country in your browser.
+At the same time, you can stream content from another country in your browser.